Applying

 Whilst we welcome applicants to visit the University, we hope to have provided all necessary information on the website.
 Therefore we do not encourage applicants to visit the department as we do not want to prejudice the application process.

-The Department does not conduct interviews for this of the courses.
+The Department does not conduct interviews for this course.
 Your application will be considered solely on the strength of your academic grades, references and research proposal.

 Is it possible to apply for more than one MPhil course?